YOU CAN TAKETO THE FIELD

-Seed Tubes and Sensors
+Seed tubes and sensors

 - Sensors should be tested prior to planting to ensure proper function.

-- Make sure that the closing wheels are aligned properly over the center of the furrow to ensure proper furrow closure.
+- Make sure the closing wheels are aligned properly over the center of the furrow to ensure proper furrow closure.

-- Check bearings, make sure free spinning
+- Check bearings to ensure they're free spinning